The Linear $q$-Hypergraph Process: Analysis of the -Linear Process

-Notice that $p$ is a continuous valued function which matches are heuristic for the probability that a pair is not in an edge together at step $i$ when $t = \frac{i}{n(n-1)}$.
-Further, notice that if our heuristic is close to true, then $y_j(t)$ gives the approximate size of $Y_J(i)$ when $t = \frac{i}{n(n-1)}$ given that $J \in P_j$.
-Also note that $h(t) = y_0(t)$. \\ Now with these trajectories functions, we define our targeted stopping time $m_0$ and the error we allowed on the trajectories $\epsilon_j$ as follows:
+Notice that $p$ is a real-valued function which matches our heuristic for the probability that a pair is not in an edge at step $i$ when $t = \frac{i}{n(n-1)}$.
+Further, notice that if our heuristic is close to true, then $y_j(t_i)$ gives the approximate size of $Y_J(i)$ when $t = \frac{i}{n(n-1)}$ given that $J \in P_j$.
+Also note that $h(t) = y_0(t)$. \\ Now, we define our targeted stopping time $m_0$ and the errors $\epsilon_j$ we allow on these trajectories as

 Now to prove Theorem \ref{main_theorem}, we prove the following lemma: \\ \begin{lemma} For all $0 \leq i \leq m_0$, and for all $j \in [q-1] \cup \{0\}$ we have that